federicopilla/website/content/papers/paper1/index.md

 date: 19-09-2025
 tags: [""]
 author: ["Boris Chftwehe","Federico Pilla","Philip Schnattinger"]
-description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
-Published in the Journal of Oleic Science, 2013."
+description: "This paper introduces and describes a novel measure of the equilibrium rate of unemployment for the United Kingdom."
-summary: "This paper introduces and describes a novel measure of the equilibrium rate of unemployment for the United Kingdom."
+summary: ""
 cover:
     image: "ubar.pdf"
     alt: "Estimating equilibrium Unemployment for the